cstabnick/sqlalchemy-python-docker/README.md

+Requires `docker`

-runs postgres and a python script with sqlalchemy as docker containers
+Example docker-compose application which runs postgres and a python script with sqlalchemy.

-requires `docker`

-to run execute the file run.sh
+To run, execute the file run.sh `sh run.sh`.
-`sh run.sh`
-this rebuilds the docker container containing the python script in app/ and prints out an example record
+This rebuilds the docker container described in `dockerfile` and runs docker compose attached to the containers.

-this will create one volume and two containers
+This will create one volume and two containers.
+Review these with:

-review these with

 `docker container ls`